sslover/designing-for-data-personalization/syllabus.md

 Weekly Assignments
 ------------------

 We will have small weekly assignments that build on material presented in class.
-It is expected that you post all assignments to your blog, and come prepared to present your work (and respectfully engage with your peers when they are presenting).
+It is expected that you post all assignments to your blog, and come prepared to talk about your work (and respectfully engage with your peers when they are presenting).

 Attendance
 ----------